-Now this one is important: Some clad cookware (Demeyere) has a rivetless cooking surface because the handles are welded on.
-This is a really nice feature because it eliminates the gunk buildup that can happen around rivets.
-Rivets are far from a deal-breaker, but a rivetless cooking surface is definitely a nice feature.
+Some clad cookware (Demeyere) has a rivetless cooking surface because the handles are welded.
+This is a nice feature because it eliminates the gunk buildup that can happen around rivets.
+Rivets are far from a deal-breaker, but a rivetless cooking surface is definitely appealing.

 Ease of Cleaning